Learn things that don't change

 34. Atomic Habits by James Clear

 Atomic Habits explores the science of habit formation and explains how small, consistent changes can lead to remarkable long-term results.
-The book offers a practical framework for building good habits and breaking bad ones, focusing on the "habit loop" and using cues, cravings, responses, and rewards to create a system that will transform one's behavior.
+The book provides a practical framework for establishing good habits and breaking bad ones, focusing on the "habit loop" and utilizing cues, cravings, responses, and rewards to create a system that transforms one's behavior.
 This book is a must-read for everyone!

 Also, check my list of the most outstanding software development books of all time: